 - 0.5g (0.06%) vetiver essential oil – Vetiveria zizanioides

 - Scales accurate to 1 g and 0.1 g

 - 2 measuring cups (900 or 500 ml)

-- 1 large pyrex cup or 1 HDPE pot for the sodium hydroxide mixture (more than 500 ml)
+- 1 large Pyrex measuring cup or HDPE pot (with a minimum capacity of 500 ml) for the sodium hydroxide solution

 - 1 silicone mould with 6 round cavities